Difference Between Exporter, Shipper, and Consignor

 The Exporter of Record

 An Exporter of Record (EOR) is a person, company, or entity officially authorized by customs and government authorities to export goods internationally.
-This role involves filing export declarations and ensuring that all legal and regulatory requirements are met—including securing the necessary licenses, permits, and clearances for export.
-The EOR is also responsible for accurately declaring key details such as the goods’ value, classification, and origin while complying with complex export regulations that vary by country and product type.
+This role involves filing export declarations and ensuring that all legal and regulatory requirements are met—including securing the necessary licenses, permits, and clearances required for compliant exports under local regulations.
+The EOR is also responsible for accurately declaring key details such as the goods’ value, classification, and origin, including the correct Harmonized System (HS) code classification, while complying with complex export regulations that vary by country and product type.

-In addition, the exporter prepares and submits essential documents like invoices, permits, and certificates, and coordinates the logistics for transporting the goods to the departure port to ensure timely and compliant shipping.
-It’s important to note that the exporter may not always be the seller of the goods.
-For a deeper understanding of this role, check out our guide to Exporter of Record (EOR).
+In addition, the vendor prepares and submits essential documents like invoices, permits, and certificates, and coordinates the logistics for transporting the goods to the departure port to ensure timely and compliant shipping.
+It’s important to note that the goods originator may not always be the seller of the goods, for a deeper understanding of this role.

 The Shipper